PundiAI/fx-core/docs/proto/cosmos-sdk-proto-docs.md

 <a name="tendermint.crypto.PublicKey"></a>

 ### PublicKey
-PublicKey defines the keys available for use with Tendermint Validators
+PublicKey defines the keys available for use with Validators

 | Field | Type | Label | Description |